 There are so many exceptions to the “going and coming rule” that people actually get it wrong and call the exceptions the “going and coming rule.”
 The point though is, if you get hurt in that situation, you should call us, because an exception may apply, and there may be workers’ compensation coverage for your injury.

-For more than 30 years, Plaxen & Adler, P.A., has helped people who were injured obtain the compensation they need in order to recover from those injures, and protect their families.
+For more than 35 years, Plaxen Adler Muncy, P.A., has helped people who were injured obtain the compensation they need in order to recover from those injures, and protect their families.
 To learn more, or to schedule a free consultation with a skilled Maryland workers’ compensation lawyer, please call 410-730-7737 or fill out our contact form.